TheMatjaz/RangeForce/README.md

 distance = rf.uint8(-3, 'Distance')
 # This raises a RangeError with the message:
 # "Distance must be in range [0, 255]. -3 found instead."

+# Customize the exacption type raised:
+distance = rf.uint8(-3, 'Distance', ex=OverflowError)
+# This raises an OverflowError with the message:
+# "Distance must be in range [0, 255]. -3 found instead."

+# Compare two values for equality
+rf.exactly(42, 42, 'The answer')

 # To check the length range of anything (e.g. a list or bytes):
 value = rf.limited_len([1, 2, 3], 2, 7) # 'value' will hold [1, 2, 3]